 Sterling is a tiny town located in the state of Ohio.
 With a population of 432 people and just one neighborhood, Sterling is the 690th largest community in Ohio.
-Sterling has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Sterling was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, Sterling isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Sterling are a mix of both white- and blue-collar jobs.
 Overall, Sterling is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Sterling who work in office and administrative support (11.86%), law enforcement and fire fighting (10.17%), and management occupations (9.60%).